govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 Given the workforce is inexperienced, the goal of the project is to be able to identify assessments (health assessments documents of patients) as Hard,Medium or Easy based on degree of effort and perceived level of difficulty so that a manager can delegate the assessments appropriately.

-Feedback on difficulty was gathered subjectively from workers a while effort was quantified in terms of time spent within a record (which also validates the subjective assessment.
+Feedback on difficulty was gathered subjectively from workers, while effort was quantified in terms of time spent within a record (which also validates the subjective assessment.)

 **Challenges**: